readium/architecture/proposals/000-decorator-api.md

     * Location in the publication where the decoration will be rendered.
 * `style: Decoration.Style`
     * Declares the look and feel of the decoration.
+* `interaction: Set<Decoration.Interaction>`
+    * List of enabled user interactions for this decoration.

+### `Decoration.Interaction` Enum

+A type of user interaction with a decoration.

+* `Activate`
+    * Primary interaction with a decoration, such as a single tap or click.

+The user can interact with a decoration if it is enabled in `decoration.interactions` and supported by the Navigator for its style.

+The terminology avoids concrete gestures (e.g. tap) to fit all platforms (mouse vs. touch) and media type.
+For example, activating a decoration for an Audiobook Navigator might be very different than activating a visual highlight.

 ### `Decoration.Style` Interface